bobtie658/Hello-world/School/readme.txt

+*University coursework*
+creating a simulation of a school

 In order to run using a configuration file, place it within the same directory as the rest of the files To use program, run administrator followed by the filename of the config file and then number of days to simulate eg. java Administrator config.txt 20